 Diagnosis

 To confirm the diagnosis, imaging tests are often utilized.
-Magnetic Resonance Imaging (MRI) is commonly employed as it provides detailed images of the shoulder joint and can reveal labral tears, as well as any associated structural abnormalities or soft tissue injuries.
+Magnetic Resonance Imaging (MRI scan) is commonly employed as it provides detailed images of the shoulder joint and can reveal labral tears, as well as any associated structural abnormalities or soft tissue injuries that occur from acute trauma or repetitive shoulder motion.
 In some cases, a Computed Tomography (CT) scan may be recommended to further evaluate the extent of the tear or assess bony structures.
+In both instances, a contrast medium may be injected to help detect tears.

-In certain situations, an arthroscopic evaluation may be required for a definitive diagnosis.
-Arthroscopy is a minimally invasive surgical procedure where a small camera is inserted through a small incision, allowing for direct visualization of the shoulder joint.
-This procedure enables the surgeon to assess the tear, determine its size and location accurately, and address any associated issues if needed.
+The surgical technique most commonly used for repairing a SLAP injury is arthroscopy.
+Arthroscopy is a minimally invasive surgical procedure where your surgeon inserts the arthroscope and small instruments into your shoulder joint, allowing for direct visualization of the shoulder joint.
+In arthroscopic surgery for SLAP tears, your surgeon examines the labrum and the biceps tendon, which enables the surgeon to assess the tear, determine its size and location accurately, and address any associated issues if needed.

 Treatment Options